ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/instrumentation.md

 }
 ```

-The following methods can be overriden.
+The following methods can be overridden.

 | Method name                         | Description                                                                                                                                    |
 | ----------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------- |